The FIPS 140-2 compliant Aerospike Server Enterprise Edition for US Federal (aka US Federal or FE) was first released with server 6.0.

 - Fully remove the Aerospike EE package with your package manager.
 Example:

 (Reading database ...
 11993 files and directories currently installed.)

 dpkg: warning: while removing aerospike-server-enterprise, directory '/usr/lib/systemd/system' not empty so not removed

 dpkg: warning: while removing aerospike-server-enterprise, directory '/opt/aerospike/smd' not empty so not removed

 - Download and install the Aerospike FE package.
 Example:

 - Remove the skeleton

 aerospike.confinstalled and replace it with your backed-up configuraton file.

 - Validate that your SMD and TLS certificates are still in place.
 If they aren't, use a backup of the previous SMD version.

-- In Federal Edition, password authentication is disabled, use either mTLS-based PKI authentication or LDAP for authentication.
+- In US Federal, password authentication is disabled.
+Use mTLS-based PKI authentication or LDAP for authentication.
 Refer to TLS configuration and Configuring access control.